estherh5/api.crystalprism.io/README.md

 ```

 **DELETE** /api/user
-* Delete a user's account.
+* Soft-delete a user's account as the user (i.e., change the account's status to "deleted" while leaving drawings, posts, scores, personal information, etc. intact, in case the user wants to reactivate the account).
 No request body is needed.
 Note that there must be a verified bearer token for the user in the request Authorization header.

 **GET** /api/user/[username]
 * Retrieve a user's limited account information.
 No bearer token is needed in the request Authorization header.